-The minimum rates apply to all employees whether they work full-time, part-time or casually and whether they are paid a wage for time worked, a salary, partly or wholly on a commission basis, or for what they produce (piece rates).
+The minimum rates apply to all employees.
+It doesn’t matter if they work full-time, part-time or casually.
+It also applies if they are paid an hourly rate, a salary, a commission basis, or some sort of piece rate.

-If you have salaried employees, you need to make sure that their total remuneration meets minimum wage requirements for each individual pay period, taking into account any overtime, meetings, or time spent opening and closing stores.
-If these bring total remuneration below the Minimum Wage rate, you are breaking the law.
+If you have salaried employees, you need to make sure that their total remuneration meets minimum wage requirements for each individual pay period.
+You need to account for any overtime, meetings, or time spent opening and closing stores.
+If these activities bring total remuneration below the minimum wage rate, you’re breaking the law.

-If you have any specific issues about minimum wage or paying your staff, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).
+If you have any specific issues around minimum wage rising or paying your staff, our Advice Service is here to help and can be contacted by email or phone 0800 472 472 (1800 128 086 from Australia).

 Not a member of the Retail NZ family yet?
 No worries!
 Click here to get on board.